 A testicle that is trapped in a position that is not normal is more likely to be injured from trauma during everyday activity.

 Testicular torsion is a painful condition where the testicle can twist decreasing its blood supply and eventually leads to testicular loss.
 This can occur more often in a testicle that has not dropped.

 There are two treatment options: hormonal and surgical.

 In cases in which both sides are undescended, hormonal treatment may aid the testicles’ descent into the scrotum.
 The hormone human chorionic gonadotropin (hCG) is given as an injection over several weeks.
 It cures undescended testes about 10 percent to 15 percent of the time.
 Surgery may still be needed.

 There are several possible procedures to correct this condition depending upon the location of the testicle and the distance to the scrotal sac.

-Occasionally, the testicle is too severely malformed to be saved.
+Sometimes, the testicle is too malformed to be saved.
 It may have twisted sometime prior to the child's birth and lost its blood supply.
 During surgery, the remaining non-functional tissue is removed.
 The other testicle is secured in its scrotal sac to prevent testicular torsion of that testicle.
 If the malformed testicle is removed, a prosthesis (an artificial replacement) can be placed in the scrotum after puberty.

 3. A testicular auto-transplant is indicated when the testicle is located very high in the abdomen and the blood vessels and other necessary structures are neither ample nor elastic enough to be stretched to the scrotum.
-The testicle must be "auto-transplanted" into the scrotum with all the necessary blood vessels and structures first cut and then reconnected (anastomosed).
+The testicle must be "auto-transplanted" into the scrotum with all the necessary blood vessels and structures first cut and then reconnected.